maxdee/alc_freeliner/README.md

 ###### Tweaking Parameters
 Most lowercase keys are linked with a parameter.
 For example `q` is for colorMode.
 Once you press `q` you can change the colorMode by pressing `-` or `=` (aka `+`) or by typing in a number and pressing `enter`.
 Some parameters are simple toggles.
-For example `g` enables and diables the grid, but you can also alter the grid size by tweaking the value.
+For example `g` enables and disables the grid, but you can also alter the grid size by tweaking the value.
 The `.` works in a similar fashion where you can enable/disable snapping and adjust the snapping distance.

 ###### Snapping
 The cursor can snap to various stuff.
-If
+Holding `ctrl` will momentarily disable snapping.
+If `ctrl` is pressed when snapped, you can right click drag the point.

 ###### Text Entry
 `|` pipe begins a text entry and return key returns the text.
 This has a few uses.

 ###### Toggle a renderer to groups with a renderer
-Essentialy adds a other renderer of your choice to any group who has the first renderer on the list.
+Essentially adds a other renderer of your choice to any group who has the first renderer on the list.
 Have a renderer in focus, hit '|' to enable text input and enter a renderer, like 'N', and press return.

 ###### Create a custom brush
 Make a new segment group, set its center.
 Add a rendering template (shift + a-z) then hit (ctrl + d).
 That template will now have a custom brush corresponding to that segment group.
 You can then remove that template from the group and or remove all the segments of the group.

+###### Copy parameters between templates
+Unselect with `esc`, then select the template to copy, then select the template to paste into, and then press `ctrl-c`.

 ###### Save Geometry
 The `@` character saves your current segment groups, with the exception of group 0.
 The `#` character will load whatever is in `data/groups.xml`.
-Its a good idea to make a copy of this file because accidently hitting `@` will overwrite the file.
+Its a good idea to make a copy of this file because accidentally hitting `@` will overwrite the file.

 ###### Make Videos
 The `*` character begins and stops a frame saving process.
 These `.tiff` images are saved in batches `capture/clip_N`.
 You can use Processing's movie maker tool to turn these into a video file.
 I recommend clearing `capture/` after making some clips.